influxdata/docs-v2/content/v2.0/process-data/common-tasks/_index.md

 {{% note %}}
 This list will continue to grow.
-If you have suggestions, please [create an issue](https://github.com/influxdata/docs-v2/issues/new) on the InfluxData documentation repository on Github.
+If you have suggestions, please [Submit it to the InfluxData Community](https://community.influxdata.com/c/influxdb2) on the InfluxData documentation repository on Github.
 {{% /note %}}